JustYourFriendlyNeighborhoodProgrammer/CS490WD-Project/README.md

 4. **By Friday, July 26:**
    - Any other revisions or finishing touches (note this is a Friday and not a Sunday)

-This schedule is designed to help you manage your time effectively and ensure you meet all the necessary deadlines.
-Good luck with your project!